edward-playground/aidefend-mcp/README.md

 - **Production Ready**: Health checks, rate limiting, structured logging, and monitoring
 - **Defense in Depth**: Multiple security layers (see [SECURITY.md](./SECURITY.md))

-## Why Use This MCP Service?
+## Why Use This MCP / REST API Service?

-AIDEFEND is open source, so you *could* build this yourself.
+AIDEFEND is open source, so you *could* retrieve the framework content and build the query function yourself.
 But there's a huge gap between "possible" and "practical."

 ### The Problems This Solves